Software Development Flow

 4. Select Start.

-After you describe your task, a plan is generated and executed.
-You can pause or ask it to adjust the plan.
+After you describe your task, the flow generates and executes a plan.
+You can pause or ask the flow to adjust the plan.

 Supported languages